Skip to main content

 How can I check the MTU of my connection?

-The MTU of the connection can be checked and customised on various operating systems.
-Here are the steps for some common systems:
+The MTU of your connection can be checked and adjusted on various operating systems.

 • Windows: